Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 Three pro-right-to-work campaigns — Freedom to Work, Missourians for Freedom to Work and Missourians for Worker Freedom — had collectively raised nearly $2.3 million as of March 31.
 Adding in large donations since then, the campaigns have raised more than $3.3 million.

-A New Missouri Inc., a dark-money group tied to former Gov. Eric Greitens, is responsible for nearly $2.3 million given to Missourians for Worker Freedom and Freedom to Work.
+A New Missouri Inc., a dark-money group tied to Greitens, is responsible for nearly $2.3 million given to Missourians for Worker Freedom and Freedom to Work.
 Missourians for Worker Freedom, however, hasn't received any large donations since March.
 Missourians for Freedom to Work emerged in mid-April and has bagged money from the National Right to Work Committee and the Missouri Chamber of Commerce and Industry.

 Robertson called Missouri a bellwether state for right to work, where the playing ground is more even than in other conservative states.
 That requires more effort and more money, he said.